 Ideas for Using the Data: There are many screening lists available that developers can integrate with this Consolidated Screening List API.
 Consider mashing this API with data from the Federal Register to create a more comprehensive search tool.

 Background: The Trade Events API provides data on events for U.S. businesses interested in selling their products and services overseas.
 These events include industry conferences, webinars, lectures, and trade missions organized by ITA and other trade agencies including:

 Why This Data Matters: Exporting can be very lucrative but also very complicated – especially for new businesses.
 Businesses can get tremendous value from meeting with trade specialists and learning about new opportunities for their business.

 Ideas for Using the Data: ITA and the trade agencies add new events all the time, so this is a great resource for dynamic content.
 Use these events to augment information you have about a particular country, industry, or topic.
 For example, ThinkGlobal.com uses them as a way to attract customers to their mobile app.

 Trade Leads API

 Background: The Trade Leads API provides contract opportunities for U.S. businesses selling their products and services overseas.
-These leads come from a variety of sources and we continue to expand the number of leads available.
+These leads come from a variety of sources.
 We currently provide trade leads, procurement opportunities, and contract notifications from:

 - The State Department’s Business Information Database System (BIDS)